62M.10 Accessibility and on-site review procedures.

 Subd.
 5. Oral requests for information.
 Utilization review organizations shall orally inform, upon request, designated hospital personnel or the attending health care professional of the utilization review requirements of the specific health benefit plan and the general type of criteria used by the review agent.
 Utilization review organizations should also orally inform, upon request, a provider of the operational procedures in order to facilitate the review process.

 Subd.
 6. Mutual agreement.
 Nothing in this section limits the ability of a utilization review organization and a provider to mutually agree in writing on how review should be conducted.

 Subd.
 7. Availability of criteria.
-Upon request, a utilization review organization shall provide to an enrollee or to a provider the criteria used for a specific procedure to determine the necessity, appropriateness, and efficacy of that procedure and identify the database, professional treatment guideline, or other basis for the criteria.
+Upon request, a utilization review organization shall provide to an enrollee, a provider, and the commissioner of commerce the criteria used to determine the medical necessity, appropriateness, and efficacy of a procedure or service and identify the database, professional treatment guideline, or other basis for the criteria.